Users, Groups, Roles and Privileges

 This role has the permissions to create users, alter users, drop users, create roles, drop roles, and grant roles.
 This role can have access to user tables only when the permission is explicitly granted to the role.

-I think it’s reasonable to conclude there isn’t any test code which is granting every Redshift-style privilege and then checking it has been granted, because that code would notice that two privileges have non-matching names in the svv_system_privileges system table - and note here that roles came out in April 2022, which at the time of writing, was nine months prior.
+Moving on, I think it’s reasonable to conclude there isn’t any test code which is granting every Redshift-style privilege and then checking it has been granted, because that code would notice that two privileges have non-matching names in the svv_system_privileges system table - and note here that roles came out in April 2022, which at the time of writing, was nine months prior.

 The next observation I would say is that there are a lot of privileges.